Gaithersburg Commercial Backflow Prevention

-A basic but important part of residential plumbing is backflow prevention.
+A basic but critical part of plumbing is backflow prevention.
 Backflow is the accidental reverse flow of water through the plumbing.
-This may not sound like it’s a serious problem, but when backflow happens in residential plumbing, stale water can mingle with the freshwater drinking supply—and that’s not something you want to happen!
+This may not sound like it’s a serious problem, but when backflow happens, wastewater can mingle with the freshwater drinking supply — and that’s not something you want to happen!

-Your home should have a number of backflow preventers attached to appliances that might allow backflow.
+Your system should have a number of backflow preventers attached to appliances that might allow backflow.
 These include handheld showerheads, boilers, radiators, and especially irrigation systems.
-Count on the professional plumbers at Mallick Plumbing & Heating to take care of your residential backflow preventer needs.
-We can install backflow valves on the household fixtures that need them so your family’s health is protected.
-Simply give us a call to schedule a plumber in Silver Spring, MD and the surrounding Montgomery County area.
+Count on the professional plumbers at Mallick Plumbing & Heating, Inc. to take care of your commercial backflow preventer in Gaithersburg.
+We can install backflow valves on the fixtures that need them, so your health is protected.

 What Causes Backflow?